Load Cell Simulator Calibration Requirements to Calibrate my Digital Indicator: Is it Worth it? (ISO 376 and ASTM E74)

 3. It is recommended that the replacement indicator be no greater than 1/3 of the uncertainty of the entire system.

-Additionally, ISO 376 makes mention of programming indicators using span points.
+Additionally, ISO 376 mentions programming indicators using span points.

 If one does not use the calibration equation and programs point into an indicator that allows points from the calibration curve to be input so that the display is in units of force or torque but carries out linear interpolation between these points, the effect of this approximation to the curve should be investigated, and an uncertainty contribution should be included.